rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 It will be about empirical and deductive approach to coding.
 I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.

+This post reflects on my personal observations accumulated over 27 years of professional programming work.
 I am not a psychologist, these are observations of a coder.

 ## Cognitive psychology

-Cognitive psychology defines cognitive load as the amount of information that working memory holds at one time.
+Cognitive load theory defines cognitive load as the amount of information that working memory holds at one time.
 The idea is that the human brain is limited in that capacity.
 Psychologist have identified the load to be about 7 "units of information".
 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.